jacheung/twilio-page-tracker/README.md

 > **ping_frequency_seconds**: sampling frequency in seconds (integer value i.e. a whole number)

-#### 3) Twilio - this API will allow you to receive SMS notifications
+### 3) Twilio - this API will allow you to receive SMS notifications
-> - create a twilio account
+> create a twilio account

-##### **Recommended: Running on Heroku.**
+#### **Recommended: Running on Heroku.**

 This method allows for the page tracker to run automatically without draining your computational resources.
-Heroku's free tier provides 550 hours plus another 450 hours per month (plenty as one month as 744 hours TOPS).
+Heroku's free tier provides 550 hours plus another 450 hours per month if you enter your credit card details (plenty as one month has 744 hours TOPS).

 The below details will allow your app in Heroku to connect to Twilio and send SMS notifications.

 > - sign up for [heroku](https://www.heroku.com/)
 > - create a new app and name it whatever you'd like